 # vi /usr/local/www/phpvirtualbox/config.php var $username = 'dale'; var $password = 'dale_login_password';

-Finally configure the webserver to serve phpVirtualBox.
-I use Apache 2.4 and added a virtual host definition to /usr/local/etc/apache24/extra/httpd-vhosts.conf to serve phpvirtualbox as a phpvirtualbox.dalescott.net.
+Configure the webserver to serve phpVirtualBox.
+I’m using the basic Apache 2.4 http server package.
+I added a virtual host definition to /usr/local/etc/apache24/extra/httpd-vhosts.conf to serve phpvirtualbox as a phpvirtualbox.dalescott.net.

 <VirtualHost phpvirtualbox.dalescott.net> DocumentRoot "/usr/local/www/phpvirtualbox" <Directory "/usr/local/www/phpvirtualbox"> allow from all Options None Require all granted </Directory> </VirtualHost>

 Using phpVirtualBox, create a new vm by importing the downloaded ERPNext-Production.ova Virtual Image file (File/Import).
-It includes port forwarding rules to forward client port 80 (used by the vm to serve ERPNext) to host port 8080.
-There is also a rule to forward ssh from client port 22 to host port 3022.
+The OVF includes port forwarding rules to forward client port 80 to host port 8080 (for serving ERPNext) and a rule to forward ssh from client port 22 to host port 3022 (for system administration).

 Start the vm and then login to ERPNext from a browser (e.g. www.dalescott.net:8080) using the default credentials.
 The new site wizard will run and lead you through ERPNext configuration.
 Use a secure password when defining the initial (admin) user, and the wizard will delete the initial Administrator user (with default password) when complete.

-Once logged into ERPNext, you will likely want to setup email processing so that users will receive notifications outside of ERPNext.
+Once logged into ERPNext, setup email processing so that users will receive notifications outside of ERPNext.
 This will be valuable to understanding and appreciating ERPNext’s significant social aspect.
-You will also want to change the password for the configured system user to something secure (or even disable password authentication entirely in favour of key-based authentication).
+You will also want to change the system login (i.e. ssh) password for “frappe” user to something secure (or disable password authentication entirely in favor of key-based authentication).